-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 Phoenix to Sedona in Arizona

-Take the Red Rock Scenic Byway and catch a glimpse of ancient ruins, Native American culture, and the epic red rocks on your way to the quaint old-west town of Sedona.
+Take the Red Rock Scenic Byway and catch a glimpse of ancient ruins, Native American culture and the epic red rocks on your way to the quaint old-west town of Sedona.

-Distance: 128 Miles
+Distance: 128 miles

 1. Begin your Arizona adventure in Phoenix and stay at The Canyon Suites at the Phoenician.
-Cool off beneath the palm trees in one of their nine sparkling pools and play a round at their championship golf course.
-For more information visit thephoenician.com.
+Cool off beneath the palm trees in one of their nine sparkling pools, and play a round at their championship golf course.

 2. While in Phoenix, stop by La Grande Orange Pizzeria and Café.
 This charming restaurant is all about organic dishes and the sangria is to die for!
-While you are there be sure to take a tour of their “funky retail grocery” for cute gifts and cool kitchen supplies.
-For more information visit lagrandeorangegrocery.com.
+While there, be sure to take a tour of their "funky retail grocery" for cute gifts and cool kitchen supplies.

 3. Once in Sedona, find your inner Zen at Sedona’s Enchantment Resort and follow up a private yoga session with a Sedona clay body wrap at their full-service luxury spa.
-For more information visit enchantmentresort.com.

-4. For an adrenaline charged experience check out the Slide Rock State Park in Sedona’s Oak Creek Canyons where you can slide down natural waterslides carved into rock.
+4. For an adrenaline-charged experience, check out the Slide Rock State Park in Sedona's Oak Creek Canyons, where you can slide down natural waterslides carved into rock.

-5. Take a Pink Jeep Tour into the Sedona Mountains for a thrilling off road adventure and breathtaking panoramic vistas.
-For more information visit pinkjeeptours.com.
+5. Take a Pink Jeep Tour into the Sedona Mountains for a thrilling off-road adventure and breathtaking panoramic vistas.

 Photo: